source-foundry/ufodiff/README.md

 ufodiff delta [all] [commits:[N] | branch:[name]] <optional UFO filter>
 ```

-where `N` is an integer value that represents the number of commits in the git commit history to examine.
+where `N` is an integer value that represents the number of commits in the git commit history to examine and `name` is the name of an existing git branch in the repository.
+These are mutually exclusive arguments.

 *Examples*: